dustinpfister/blog_posts/_posts/threejs-examples.md

 ## [ 5 - Hamster Wheel](/2021/04/19/threejs-examples-hamster-wheel/)

 This is a fun example that I made that is a human sized hamster wheel, and I placed a simple person model inside the hamster wheel.
+This is one that I keep coming back to now and then because I can help but feel that I am expressing something that is very relatable for many people here.

 ## [ 6 - House](/2021/04/23/threejs-examples-house/)